dkessner/PCHA/_sources/doc/topics.md

 * 6.3 Probability
     - learning targets:
-        - basic definition (discrete)
+        - compute probabilities using the basic definition
-        - "independent" events -> multiplication
+        - calculate the probability of independent events using multiplication
-        - conditional probability, independence
+        - calculate conditional probability $P(A|B)$
+        - determine whether two events are independent
     - reference:
         - OSP 11.7
         - DWFK 9.3

 * 6.4 More Probability
     - learning targets:
-        - binomial distribution
+        - calculate probabilities using the binomial distribution
-        - hypergeometric distribution
+        - calculate probabilities using the hypergeometric distribution
     - reference:
         - OSP 11.7
         - DWFK 9.3

 * 6.5 Sequences
     - learning targets:
-        - sequence notation
+        - determine the term of a sequence from an explicit formula
-        - recursive definition
+        - find a recursive definition for an arithmentic or geometric sequence
-        - explicit definition
+        - find an explicit definition for an arithmentic or geometric sequence
-        - limits
+        - determine the limit of a sequence
     - reference:
         - OSP 11.1-11.3
         - DWFK 9.4